tesuji/tesuji-kernel-class/makeway/DESCRIPTION.md

 to the vm.
 In most cases, the exploit binary should be **statically** compiled since there is no glibc runtime inside the init rootfs.

 There are hints encoded in base64.
-However you should avoid hints and find the bug yourself.
+If you feel stuck after a day or two, feel free to take hints for new ideas.
+After all the dojo is to learn, not to score anyone.

 In practice mode, to aid debugging, edit `run.sh` to modify `qemu` arguments: